 Once you’ve added all your content to your Page or Post you have the option of Saving the Page as a Draft or Publishing the page.
 Clicking the Save Draft link will simply save your Page/Post.
 This is handy if you would like to come back at a later date to add more content or if you’re simply not ready to publish yet.

 If you’d like to see what you Page/Post will look like before you Publish, click the Preview button.
 This will open a preview of the current Page/Post in another browser tab.

 There are several options available when saving.
 By default the Status is set to Draft when you simply click Save Draft.
 Ticking the Pending Review checkbox within the Status & Visibility panel in the Settings Sidebar sets the page Status to Pending Review.
 This means the draft is waiting for review by an editor prior to publication.

-There is also an option to make the Post ‘Stick to the Front Page’.
+There is also an option to make the Post ‘Stick to the top of the blog’.
 Sticky Posts are placed at the top of all blog posts and stay there even after new posts are published.
-Tick the Stick to the Front Page checkbox to make the Post ‘Sticky’.
+Tick the Stick to the top of the blog checkbox to make the Post ‘Sticky’.
 This option is only available for Posts.
 It’s not available for Pages.

 You can also change the visibility of the Page by clicking the link just to the right of Visibility within the Status & Visibility panel.

 - Public is the default and means the page is viewable to all.

 - Private hides the content from the public completely.
 Normal users and visitors will not be aware of private content.
 You will only see the private content when you are logged into your WordPress blog.